Cosmetics manufacturing: how to build your foundation

 Join thousands of manufacturers scaling their business with Katana.
-From cosmetics to electronics manufacturing, ERP software is a versatile tool for managing any aspect of your business.
+From cosmetics to electronics manufacturing, cloud manufacturing software is a versatile tool for managing any aspect of your business.

 With fierce competition, it’s important to examine cosmetics industry trends to get ahead of competitors – and without the proper support systems in place, this will be an uphill battle.

 Introducing Katana cosmetics manufacturing software, an inexpensive but high-quality solution for managing your entire business.
 From inventory to shop floor operations management, order fulfillment, and more.
 Katana enables manufacturers to scale their cosmetics business with:

 Priority-based batch production planning

 Raw material handling, WIP, and finished products inventory tracking

 Tools for tracking expiry dates of items

 Katana support 1000’s of businesses working in different areas of the manufacturing industry.

 Take Essense One, for example.
 A cosmetics and aromatherapy manufacturing business improved its shop floor communication and synchronized its sales and manufacturing data with a real-time overview by integrating Katana with its Shopify website.